 Drawing connections with the American civil rights movement helped legitimize the 1960s Irish version for the international media, with Irish Catholics sometimes described as “Ulster’s White Negroes.”

-In Irish America the identification was often very uneasy.
-When Irish civil rights leader Bernadette Devlin toured the U.S. in the late 1960s and early 1970s she outraged many Irish Americans with her open support of the black civil rights movement, and visited jailed black activist Angela Davis in prison.
-In 1969, the Philadelphia chapter of the Irish American organization Clann na Gael agreed that a civil rights banner could be carried in the St. Patrick’s Day parade as along as it was clear it supported civil rights in Ireland, not in the U.S.
+In Irish America, identification was often very uneasy.
+When Irish civil rights leader Bernadette Devlin toured the U.S. in the late 1960s and early 1970s she outraged many Irish Americans with her open support of the black civil rights movement and visited jailed black activist Angela Davis in prison.
+In 1969, the Philadelphia chapter of the Irish American organization Clann na Gael agreed that a civil rights banner could be carried in the St. Patrick’s Day parade as long as it was clear it supported civil rights in Ireland, not in the U.S.